Southern man: In popular culture

 The stereotype became better known through the advertising campaign of Otago's best known pale lager beer, Speight's, in a series of advertisements that have been running since the early 1990s.
 Speight's sponsored the production of a bronze statue personifying the stereotype, "Southern Man" by Sam Mahon, which has stood at the entrance to Dunedin International Airport since 2000.

-The stereotype was later acknowledged in a song regarded as an unofficial anthem of Dunedin City and Otago in general.
-Written by ad agency creative director Roy Meares, and produced and sung by Murray Grindlay, this song was performed for Otago Rugby and Speight's Breweries by local musician Denis Henderson.
+The stereotype was later acknowledged in the song "Southern Man", regarded as an unofficial anthem of Dunedin City and Otago in general.
+Written by ad agency creative director Roy Meares, with music by Murray Grindlay, this song was performed for Otago Rugby and Speight's Breweries by local musician Denis Henderson.
 The southern man has also been connected with the book and stage productions such as Richard Meros salutes the Southern Man.

 The semi-autobiographical novels of Barry Crump, though set in the North Island, conform strongly to a similar stereotype.
 The character of Uncle Hec (played by Sam Neill) in the Taika Waititi film Hunt for the Wilderpeople — based on a Crump novel — is a big-screen personification of the North Island Bushman, of which the Southern Man character is a variation.